galaxyproject/training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 >
 > This section contains information on how to train the classifier for analysing your **own** data.
 >
 > The newest version of the [SILVA](https://www.arb-silva.de/) database (v138) can be trained to classify marker gene sequences originating from the 16S/18S rRNA gene.
 Reference files `silva-138-99-seqs.qza` and `silva-138-99-tax.qza` were [downloaded from SILVA](https://www.arb-silva.de/download/archive/) and imported to get the artefact files.
-You can download both these files from [here](https://www.dropbox.com/s/x8ogeefjknimhkx/classifier_files.zip?dl=0).
+You can [download both these files](https://www.dropbox.com/s/x8ogeefjknimhkx/classifier_files.zip?dl=0) uploaded to Dropbox by Melbourne Bioinformatics.
 >
 > > <hands-on-title>Train Classifier</hands-on-title>
 > >